-The public domain includes the publicly accessible shared spaces of the Deferred Area in the City Centre, including streets, lanes, squares and parks (refer to Figure 9B.3.1).
+The public domain includes the publicly accessible shared spaces, including streets, lanes, squares and parks.
 The public domain is also affected by the private domain - the design quality of adjoining buildings, overshadowing, the design and location of building entrances, setbacks and signage.

 The pedestrian network is a key aspect of the public domain.
-The pedestrian amenity provisions in this Section are intended to achieve a high-quality of urban design, pedestrian comfort and safety in the public spaces of the City Centre Deferred Area.
-Parramatta's streets, lanes, arcades and through site links should form an integrated and legible pedestrian network providing choice of routes at ground level for pedestrians.
-The design of individual developments will be required to contribute to and integrate with this network.
+The pedestrian amenity provisions in this Section are intended to achieve a high-quality of urban design, pedestrian comfort and safety in the public spaces of the Auto Alley (West).

 Council has adopted the Parramatta Public Domain Guidelines which are available on Council's web site.
-These guidelines need to be referred to for new developments in the City Centre Deferred Area and require the preparation for approval of an Alignments Plan and a Public Domain Plan.
+These guidelines need to be referred to for new developments in the Auto Alley (West) and require the preparation for approval of an Alignments Plan and a Public Domain Plan.

 Council's tree mapping in its Parramatta Public Domain Guidelines has a Street Tree Plan, available on request, which should be consulted when preparing a public domain plan.
-Species selection for City Centre Deferred Area developments should be appropriate for proposed building heights and City Centre Deferred Area micro-climates to mitigate the urban heat island effect.
+Species selection for Auto Alley (West) developments should be appropriate for proposed building heights and Auto Alley (West) micro-climates to mitigate the urban heat island effect.